-Empress and Empire – a pair of sounding notions, but also a terra incognita: Virtually nothing is known about the empresses of the Holy Roman Empire in the period after 1500, who were also queens of Hungary and Bohemia at the same time.
+Empress and empire – a sounding pair of terms, but also a terra incognita: Virtually nothing is known about the empresses of the Holy Roman Empire in the period after 1500, who were also queens of Hungary and Bohemia at the same time.
 Empresses play so far in the research on the Habsburg monarchy as the Holy Roman Empire hardly a role.
 If anything, names of the high Middle Ages are named like Theophanu, Agnes or Kunigunde.
 But who, outside of the small scientific, knows Maria de Austria or Eleonora Gonzaga?

 The materials that are being made available to the “unknown” Habsburg women before Maria Theresa were collected in the course of a research project.
-It started on December 1, 2015 and will run until the end of 2019.
-It is funded by the Austrian Science Fund.
+It started on 1 December 2015 and ended at the end of May 2020; it is supported by the Austrian Science Fund (FWF).

 In terms of content, the focus lies on the question of the ceremonial and imperial position of the Empress.
 For this purpose, the coronations of the empresses in the empire are examined–six of the 15 queens and empresses of the early modern period were crowned in a large public ceremony in Frankfurt am Main, Regensburg or Augsburg.
 Almost all of them also had coronations in Hungary and Bohemia.
 Based on the preparation and the ceremonial course of these events, it is examined how they and thus the Empress herself were involved in the symbolic communication of reign.